Noosa Junction live music debate reignites as venues pause entertainment

-A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.
+A long-running debate over noise complaints in Noosa Junction has reignited with two venues pausing their live music programs following increased scrutiny from authorities.

-New York Minute and Mr Drifter have temporarily paused their popular live music nights after a crack down on noise levels by liquor licensing authorities.
+Restaurants New York Minute and Mr Drifter have temporarily halted their nighttime entertainment, citing a crackdown on noise levels linked to liquor licensing enforcement.

-In response, a counter petition was launched, which now has almost 4000 signatures from local businesses and musicians.
+A Change.org petition opposing increased noise levels began circulating last month and has gathered around 300 signatures.
+In response, a counter petition was launched, supporting live music has attracted almost 4000 signatures from local businesses, musicians and patrons.

 Those unhappy about the noise say they are fighting to protect future generations against a “rowdy nightlife hub”.

 Resident Liss Bardsley has lived in the area for 15 years.
-She says noise levels in the precinct have made it “a nightmare” to sleep.
+She says the noise has made it “a nightmare” to sleep.

-“The area was never this loud,” Liss says.
+“The area was never this loud,” she says.

 “There are no sound barriers or considerations for residents who were here first.

-“There is an increase in violent and drunken behaviour late night in the car park by the cinema that has increased since the late night music venues have opened.”
+“There has also been an increase in violent and drunken behaviour late at night in the car park by the cinema since the venues opened.”

-Colin Eden says a good night’s sleep is essential for his health.
-And there’s “enough idiots roaming the streets already.”
+Colin Eden says a good night’s sleep is essential for his health, adding there are already “enough idiots roaming the streets”.

-The extended hours would “virtually eliminate the viability of residential occupation of the area”, Steve Weis says.
+Steve Weis says extended trading hours would “virtually eliminate the viability of residential occupation of the area”.

-Sign the petition to STOP Noosa Junction from expanding its nighttime trading hours here: https://www.change.org/p/stop-noosa-junction-from-becoming-a-7-day-nightlife-hub-protect-residential-wellbeing.
+Sign the petition to stop Noosa Junction from expanding its nighttime trading hours.

 What do you think is the solution to live music in Noosa Junction?
 Email us at editor@yelo.live